Latest Updates

 More airflow means better performance on carpets.

-Deep cleaning tests on carpets show that (more on that in detail below) the V11 picks up 7% better than the V10.
+Deep-cleaning tests on carpets show that (more on that below) the V11 picks up 7% more than the V10.

-There’s no question that Dyson vacuums are excellent products that will clean the home.
+There’s no question that Dyson vacuums are excellent products that clean homes.

 Are you willing to pay top dollar for the conveniences it brings?
 If not, check out these Shark vacuums that aren’t as expensive but provide almost as much versatility and performance.